KolletCo/slate/source/index.html.md

 title: API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
-  - ruby
+  - cURL
-  - python
+  - Python
-  - javascript
+  - NodeJS

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>